 "At a fundamental level, the conduct of elections affects the experience of voters and people’s trust in American democracy.
 It’s imperative that we, as a nation, get this right and we believe that this lab, under Professor Stewart’s leadership, can move us in the right direction.”

 — William and Flora Hewlett Foundation

-The MIT Election Data and Science Lab — the Election Lab for short — is a new enterprise dedicated to improving elections through non-partisan research, data, and analysis.
-The lab, which launched on January 10, is located in the MIT School of Humanities, Arts, and Social Sciences (MIT SHASS).
+The MIT Election Data and Science Lab — the Election Lab for short — is dedicated to improving elections through non-partisan research, data, and analysis.
+Launched in January 2017, the lab is located in the MIT School of Humanities, Arts, and Social Sciences (MIT SHASS).

-Founded by Charles Stewart III, Kenan Sahin Distinguished Professor of Political Science, the Lab will address multiple audiences of academic researchers, election practitioners, and the general public.
-It will serve a unique and independent role as it applies scientific principles to empirical questions about the administration of American elections.
+Founded by Charles Stewart III, Kenan Sahin Distinguished Professor of Political Science, the lab addresses multiple audiences including academic researchers, election practitioners, and the general public.
+It serves a unique and independent role as it applies scientific principles to empirical questions about the administration of American elections.

 “In the midst of a policy area that has become hyper-politicized, we aim to provide a counterbalance of hard evidence and analytical thinking," Stewart said.
-“The Election Lab will serve as an international, nonpartisan resource, with the expertise and evidence necessary to inform improvements of elections.”
+“The Election Lab serves as an international, nonpartisan resource, with the expertise and evidence necessary to inform improvements of elections.”